Kozea/Radicale/DOCUMENTATION.md

 When everything works, you can get a [client](#supported-clients) and start creating calendars and address books.
-The server **only** binds to localhost (is **not** reachable over the network) and you can log in with any user name and password.
+The server **only** binds to localhost (is **not** reachable over the network) and you can log in with any username and password.
 If Radicale fits your needs, it may be time for [some basic configuration](#basic-configuration).

 Follow one of the chapters below depending on your operating system.